What is psoriasis?

 Treatment and self-care

-For more information about psoriasis, treatment and self-care, please visit psoriasisforbundet.se .
-There are tips and advice, as well as opportunities to share other people's experiences of living with the disease.
+For more information about psoriasis, treatment and self-care, visit psoriasisforbundet.se .